1997–98 AEK Athens F.C. season: Overview

-In the summer of 1997, Michalis Trochanas, no longer able to bear the weight of managing the club, but also with the vast majority of the fans against him, unsuccessfully looked for a buyer.
-Finally, the season started with this major shareholder for another year and Alexis Kougias in the position of president.
+In the summer of 1997, Michalis Trochanas, no longer able to bear the weight of managing the club, but also with the vast majority of the fans against him, unsuccessfully looked for a buyer, putting the lawyer, Alexis Kougias in the position of president.
 The team lost 2 more important players, Temur Ketsbaia and Vasilios Borbokis, who left for England.
-Also, Stelios Manolas who was against the club's major shareholder, did not join in the team at the start of the season.
-On the other hand, Giannis Kalitzakis, Grétarsson, Katsavos, Alexis and Kefalas were transferred to the club.
-The first gathering of the team was episodic with about 2,000 gathered fans "boiling" against the administration.
+In addition Stelios Manolas, who was against the club's major shareholder, did not join in the team at the start of the season.
+On the other hand, Giannis Kalitzakis, Arnar Grétarsson, Evripidis Katsavos, Theodoros Alexis and Vangelis Kefalas were transferred to the club.
+The first gathering of the team was episodic with about 2,000 fans gathered, "boiling" against the administration.
 Tensions and incidents occurred between the fans, with Alexis Kougias and Vasilis Karagiannis being the main victims.
 The season started with these adverse conditions and the Romanian coach Dumitru Dumitriu.

-The team started the championship relatively well, however and after a few months the psychology of the world rose, since Michalis Trochanas eventually sold his shares to the financially powerful, English multinational ENIC.
-The former player of AEK, Lakis Nikolaou took over as president, Manolas returned, there were rich contract renewals and in January some transfers were made.
+The team started the championship relatively well and after a few months the psychology of the crowd rose, since Michalis Trochanas eventually sold his shares to the financially powerful, English multinational ENIC.
+The former player of AEK, Lakis Nikolaou took over as president, Manolas returned to the team and rich contract renewals and in January some transfers were made.
 Despite being the winter champions, AEK were affected by the injuries on the roster, left quite behind in the league table and eventually could not claim the title from Olympiacos.
 Towards the end of the season, Dumitriu was fired, who had already started to have problems with the administration, during the January transfer window.
 In his position, as an interim, Antonis Minou was hired to close the season.

-In the Greek Cup, AEK after they passed through the first two rounds without a match were drawn at the round of 32 against Skoda Xanthi from which they were eliminated with 2 defeats.
+In the Cup, AEK, after passing through the first two rounds without a match, were drawn against Skoda Xanthi for the round of 32.
+There, they were eliminated with defeats at both legs.